-Many coaches will say “Kids aren’t like they used to be”.
-For the most part that’s true, but there’s one missing element between kids these days and kids in the past: technology.
+Many coaches will say, “Kids aren’t like they used to be”.
+For the most part, that’s true, but there’s one missing element between kids these days and kids in the past: technology.

-However nowadays, the tables have turned.
+However, nowadays, the tables have turned.
 Kids aren’t getting softer.
 Kids aren’t getting weaker.
 Kids now just have alternatives to connect with their friends.

 Think about it, if you were a kid, would you rather get cussed out and embarrassed in front of your friends every day by a coach, or connect with your friends on video games, where no one is yelling at you?
-Kids have options nowadays and they will take the path that is most fun for them.
+Kids have options nowadays, and they will take the path that is most fun for them.

 Creating A Fun Environment For Your Players

-- We live in a short-form generation.
-Kids live on Tik Tok & Instagram.
+- We live in a short-form generation – Kids live on TikTok & Instagram.
 What does this mean?
-They need to be fed information in spurts.
+They need information fed to them in spurts.
 If you’re someone who likes to take 10 minutes to explain things or talk for a long time, there’s a good chance you will lose your kid’s focus.

 Kids Want To Be Coached